 The scholarship provides PhD students, postdoctoral and senior researchers with an opportunity to conduct research at Swedish universities.
 Researchers within all academic disciplines may apply.
-To qualify you need to belong to one of the following categories:
+To qualify you to need to belong to one of the following categories:

 - PhD student – PhD students/candidates applying for one long-term visit of 6, 9 or 12 months.

 - Postdoctoral researcher – Postdoctoral researchers applying for one long-term visit of 6, 9 or 12 months.
 Holders of a PhD degree, preferably from 2014 or later.

 - Senior researcher – Holders of a PhD degree who do not fit into the category of postdoctoral researchers, above, applying for one long-term visit of 6 months maximum.